cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

             'onUpdate': update_text,
         })

-The ``mapper`` dictionary links callbacks named in the ribbon XML to python functions.
+The ``mapper`` dictionary (or function) links callbacks named in the ribbon XML to python functions.
 Each handler should have a signature like the following:

 ::